CCI Trading Strategy — What is it? (Backtest, Indicator, Settings, Rules, and example)

 CCI trading strategy

-The CCI trading strategy has a profit factor of about 1.75 and the average gain per trade is 0.42%.
+The CCI trading strategy has a profit factor of about 1.8 and the average gain per trade is 0.55%.
 Max drawdown is a modest 23%.
-The result is pretty good, but not good enough to be traded.
+The result is pretty good, but we believe there are better indicators.
 We would prefer to use other trading indicators that show better backtests:

 Moreover, we present our best trading strategies for our paying subscribers.